JohannesBuchner/space-of-inference-spaces/README.rst

 More information
 ----------------

-A draft paper is in pres/
+A `draft paper <https://github.com/JohannesBuchner/space-of-inference-spaces/blob/main/pres/problems2.pdf>`_ is in pres/

+For substantial contributions to the paper, co-authorship will be offered.